Pure Gym Limited

-Page last updated: 19th January 2023
+Page last updated: 1st July 2026

-What is a half marathon?
+What is a half marathon and who is it for?

 A half marathon is a road running race or event that covers 13.1 miles or 21 kilometres - as the name implies, it's exactly half of a full marathon.
 For anyone preparing to run a full marathon, a half marathon is usually a good starting point, whether that's forming part of your training, or the first challenge you set yourself on the journey to a longer run.
 These events take place all over the country in most major towns and cities, or you can even plan your own independent half marathon to complete by yourself.